 Students now enrolled in graduate programs at Stevens represent hundreds of undergraduate institutions from all parts of the United States and throughout the world.
-Stevens has an enrollment of over 3,800 graduate students in engineering, systems engineering, management, and the sciences.
+Stevens has an enrollment of over 3,600 graduate students in engineering, systems engineering, management, the sciences, and the liberal arts.
 Students may attend graduate courses on a full-time or part-time basis, with many students attending off-campus corporate sites.
 Stevens' involvement in research activities contributes to the vitality of the college's education process.
-The faculty is composed of some 120 full-time professors, over 90 percent of whom hold doctoral degrees.
+The faculty is composed of some 250 full-time professors, over 90 percent of whom hold doctoral degrees.
 Faculty members are actively engaged in research projects in which graduate students have opportunities to become extensively involved.

 Graduate studies at Stevens are intended to provide advanced educational opportunities to both the working professional and the developing scholar.
 Students may complete a prescribed course sequence or engage in a research activity that generates new knowledge in pursuit of an advanced degree.
 In all cases, a faculty advisor is assigned to assist students in the development of a plan of study that satisfies particular educational needs.